rochefort-lab/fissa/README.rst

 You can try out each of the example notebooks interactively in your browser on Binder_ (note that it may take 10 minutes for Binder to boot up).

+Note that the Suite2p notebook runs on a separate Binder.

 +---------------------------+-------------------------------------------------------------------------------------+---------------------------------------------------------------+
 | Workflow                  |                                  Jupyter Notebook                                   |                            Script                             |
 +===========================+==========================+===============================+==========================+================================+==============================+